dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 > What total count threshold would you choose to filter genes?
 Remember that there are 47743 cells.
 >
-> > ## Solution to Challenge 1
+> > ## Solution to Challenge 2
 > >
 > > This is a question that has a somewhat imprecise answer.
 Following from challenge one, we do not want to be *too* strict in our filtering.
 However, we do want to remove genes that will not provide much information about gene expression variability among the cells in our dataset.
-Our recommendation would be to filter genes expressed in <5 cells, but one could reasonably justify a threshold between, say, 3 and 20 cells.
+Our recommendation would be to filter genes expressed in < 5 cells, but one could reasonably justify a threshold between, say, 3 and 20 cells.
 > {: .solution}
 {: .challenge}

+> DAS & DMG: Should we have some kind of challenge later in the lesson in which the students do no filtering vs. filtering by genes that occur in 100+ cells?

 ### Filtering Cells by Counts